Poland

 Do you have a temporary protection status in Poland?
 On this page you can find information about your right to continued stay and access to services in Poland, short and extended stay in Ukraine and how it affects your temporary protection status and assistance.
 If you consider returning to Ukraine permanently, you can also find information about administrative procedures that you need to complete in Poland before your departure.

-The Council of the European Union has decided to extend the application of temporary protection for refugees from Ukraine in the EU until March 2026.
+The Polish state has decided to extend the temporary protection for refugees from Ukraine until 30 September 2025.

 In this section